QEHS-Websites/Music-Player-Promotion/README.md

 ---

-Ideas to Conmsider
+Ideas to Consider
-- Referent measures on display-abstractino
+- Referent measures on display-abstraction
 - Whole Numbers of display-abstraction (50mm, 100mm, 200mm, etc.)
 - Symmetry repeats numbers and makes coding simpler
 - Asymmetry illustrates faces on music player when rect() is abstracted (very normal for high school GUI design)